• Skip to primary navigation

 • Privacy Policy

-10+ Fun & Educational SEED Activities
+10+ Fun & Educational Seed Activities

 February 5, 2015 by Sue Lively

-For such little objects, seeds sure pack in a lot of learning.
 We’ve got tips for growing seeds with kids, activities to do while growing them, information about different kinds of seeds, suggestions for activities to do with seeds, and even a few seed arts and crafts, science and sensory ideas!

 Fun and Educational Seed Activities for Kids

-Planting & Growing SEEDs
+Planting & Growing Seeds

 Children of all ages are usually very interested in planting seeds and watching them grow.
 Bean plants and marigolds tend to be quite hardy and grow quickly indoors at a sunny window.